digicert/code-signing-software-trust-action/README.md

 # Code signing with DigiCert® Software Trust Manager

-Code signing with DigiCert® Software Trust Manager and GitHub Actions is a streamlined, keypair-based signing workflow that improves software security and seamlessly integrates with DevOps processes to sign binaries on **Windows**, **Linux**, and **Mac**.
+Code signing using DigiCert® Software Trust Manager with GitHub Actions is a streamlined, keypair-based signing workflow that improves software security and seamlessly integrates with DevOps processes to sign binaries on **Windows**, **Linux**, and **Mac**.

 GitHub Actions automates the installation and configuration of Software Trust client tools, enabling developers to quickly become signing-ready for workflows on [GitHub-hosted runners][github-hosted-runners-ref] and [self-hosted runners][self-hosted-runners-ref].

-Additionally, Software Trust with GitHub Actions offers simple signing, which allows users to sign without the need of third-party tools or libraries.
+Additionally, Software Trust with GitHub Actions offers **simple signing**, a mode which allows users to sign without the need of third-party tools or libraries.

 ## Introduction to Software Trust